DrPaulBrewer/pipe-to-storage/README.md

     const storage = require('@google-cloud/storage')();

-On other platforms: see [npm docs](https://www.npmjs.com/package/@google-cloud/storage)
+On other platforms: set up your API key, see [relevant docs](https://www.npmjs.com/package/@google-cloud/storage)

 **Pass the storage object** when setting up pipeToStorage for usage